Viszemacuccod/Desktop-Viewer-for-Steam-Remote/README.md

 ---Install---

 Unzip the file, and your ready.
-To use on steam, you need to add the "Desktop Viewer 0.2" shortcut.
+To use on steam, you need to add the "Desktop Viewer 0.2" shortcut as non-steam game.

 ---How to use?---